nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <p><a href="#ref" role="doc-backlink">Go to the note reference.</a></p>
 ```

 Note references are not to be marked up with `<sup>`.
-This is handled by the default CSS.
+This is handled by the default CSS provided by the Ordering Agency.

 #### 3.4.8 Sidebars, Text Boxes etc.